FGacheru/Instagram-clone/README.md

 ## Support and contact details
- Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the application, feel free to reach : francisgacheru2001@gmail.com
+ Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the application you can feel free to reach : francisgacheru2001@gmail.com

 ### License

-* [[License: MIT]](Licence.md) <francisgacheru2001@gmail.com> -->
+* [[License: MIT]](Licence.md) <francisgacheru2001@gmail.com>